- Business Process Automation Strategy

 Regardless of the nature of the report or document, it takes time for employees to manually create and distribute them.
 Report and document automation ensures that repetitive processing is removed and error-free without employee intervention to reduce administration costs.

-Irrespective of whether your workflow processes involve a simple authorisation form and database write back or a multistage workflow contribution process, the workflow approval capability of BPA Platform enables organisations to rapidly deploy and configure workflow processes for a 100% fit every time.
+Irrespective of whether your workflow processes involve a simple authorisation form and database write back or a multistage workflow human intervention process, the workflow tools and automation capability of BPA Platform enables organisations to rapidly deploy and configure workflow automation for a 100% fit every time.
 Common business process workflows that can be created include:

 - Purchase order approvals